cmok4290/cmok4290/README.md

 - 🐍 I've been coding in Python for over 4 years.
-- 🤖 I'm learning Lumibot to create trading strategies at the moment.
+- 🤖 I'm learning to build machine learning models for sports analytics.
 - 🥏 When I'm not throwing errors, I'm throwing discs at trees.
 - 📫 How to reach me, cmok4290@gmail.com